my lanai upgrade

 Another view of my drywall tape coming loose.

-After researching various options and looking at a TON of pictures on Pinterest, I decided to install a grid ceiling to support and hide the imperfections happening before my eyes.
+After researching various options and looking at a TON of pictures on Pinterest, I installed a grid ceiling to support and hide the imperfections happening before my eyes.

-Below is my rough sketch of how I envisioned my lanai ceiling.
+Below is a rough sketch of how I envisioned my lanai ceiling.

 Grid-template-for-lanai-ceiling